Skip to main content Scroll Top

 Psychographic Customer Segmentation Examples: RV Owners

-RVs appeal to a specific segment of outdoor consumers and RV owners provide a customer segmentation example, this time in a more focused category than outdoors overall.
-There were approximately 13 million RV owner households in 2020.
+RVs appeal to a specific segment of outdoor consumers.
+RV owners provide a customer segmentation example in a more focused category than outdoors overall.
+As of 2025, there are an estimated 8.1 million RV-owning households in the United States.
+This is a decrease from an estimated 11.2 million in 2021.
 Since all of these consumers have chosen to own an RV, rather than rent, they have already demonstrated a level of commitment to spending time outdoors.

-There are five segments of frequent users of RVs: Happy Campers, Adventure Seekers, Full Timers, Avid RVers and Escapist, who spend between 55 to 365 days a year in their RV.
+In 2020, there were five segments of frequent users of RVs: Happy Campers, Adventure Seekers, Full Timers, Avid RVers and Escapist, who spent between 55 to 365 days a year in their RV.
 Within the frequent user segments, the motivations or psychographics create the five groups:

-An RV brand targeting Escapists will focus on a different marketing message and approach than one targeting Happy Campers, for example.
+An RV brand targeting Digital Nomads or Escapists will focus on a different marketing message and approach than one targeting Happy Campers, for example.
 The RV brand will likely be interested in the overall outdoor segments to provide a broader context for their owner’s outdoor preferences.

-In this example, we can’t directly and precisely compare the outdoor and RV psychographic segmentations in the way that we would with a proprietary study.
-Still, it appears that the Escapist RV segment shares common ground and overlap with the Outdoor Native outdoor segment.
+In this customer segmentation example, we can’t directly and precisely compare the outdoor and RV psychographic segmentations in the way that we would with a proprietary study.
+Still, it appears that the Escapist RV segment shares common ground and overlaps with the Outdoor Native outdoor segment.
 This type of matrixed understanding can be quite helpful for the brand’s innovation and marketing team.

 Beyond qualitative mapping from judgment, we more precisely map segmentations by using typing algorithms made up of predictor questions and/or proxy variables.
 The most actionable segmentation for your brand will likely integrate multiple approaches with behavioral, psychographic and demographic variables.